 At this point I was just excited to head back up the DVP and try the autopilot again, but Aaron had one last surprise for me.
 We pulled in the the parking area for the Evergreen Brick Works and headed down the aisle to look for a parking space.

 In fact it was the car, not me looking for a space!
-When the car sensed an appropriate empty space, I pressed the button on the screen and the car backed in to the spot completely on its own.
+When the car sensed an appropriate empty space, I pressed the button on the screen and the car backed in the the spot on it’s own, but instead it was heading towards the car to the left.
 This actually was a bit nerve wracking.
 Even Aaron said that this made him nervous the first time he tried it.
 Of course the Tesla stopped within a foot of the car, made the necessary adjustments, settled evenly in the the parking space and unlocked the doors.

 I was absolutely blown away and in love.
 I just couldn’t not stop telling everyone about this experience.
 The more that I talked about it, the more it seemed like maybe it did make sense to make the purchase.
 Being so involved in the EV market with Signature Electric, it only made sense to embrace the culture to its fullest.